rust-lang/rust/doc/tutorial.md

 Though it isn't apparent in all code, there is a fundamental difference between Rust's syntax and the predecessors in this family of languages.
-A lot of thing that are statements in C are expressions in Rust.
+A lot of things that are statements in C are expressions in Rust.
 This allows for useless things like this (which passes nil—the void type—to a function):